attilam/smol/README.md

   - come up with a proper set of meta-data so the `<head>` can be created properly!

 - Generator
-  - should work with any extension! e.g. compile markdown, use HTML, just copy binary files
-  - `slug`: custom filename
-  - `is_draft`: skip file
+  - context creation should happen _before_ file processing, so early out can happen (e.g. for `is_draft`) x should work with any extension! e.g. compile markdown, use HTML, just copy binary files x `slug`: custom filename x `is_draft`: skip file
   - `passThrough`: don't do any compilation with the file, just let it through
   - use semantic HTML throughout https://www.lifewire.com/why-use-semantic-html-3468271

 - Assets
-  - copy assets into place in `public` directory
+  x copy assets into place in `public` directory
-  - compile SASS/SCSS maybe (if I'll need it)
-  - Assets could be just another route, but all content is pass-through!
+  - compile SASS/SCSS maybe (if I'll need it) x Assets could be just another route, but all content is pass-through!

 - Layouts and Partials
-  - create proper layouts for front page, posts, articles, cheatsheets, Weekly Review, etc
-  - layouts and partials should be able to use whatever extension, if at all
+  - create proper layouts for front page, posts, articles, cheatsheets, Weekly Review, etc x layouts and partials should be able to use whatever extension, if at all

 ## refs